HOW TO REQUEST AN APPOINTMENT

 Cancel an Appointment

 It is important that you inform the reception staff if you are unable to attend your appointment, this will allow that appointment to be offered to another patient.
 If you fail to notify the Practice that you are unable to attend, you will be sent a text informing you that you have defaulted from your appointment.
 Persistent defaulters maybe removed from the list.

 You can inform us either via Klinik or phone if you need to cancel an appointment.

 Penryn Appointment System

-When booking appointments, our trained reception team will ask a number of questions.
+When booking appointments, either via the Klinik form or via our trained reception team, you will be asked a number of questions.
 Asking these questions will ensure that we can get the right type of help for you quickly from the most appropriate member of our practice team.

-- This type of appointment system is called Active Signpostingand has been designed using NHS England guidance.
+- This type of appointment system is called Total Triage

-- This system has been put into place by the surgery so we can get the right type of help for you as quickly as possible.
-When you contact the surgery our trained reception team will ask you for more information about the medical reason for your contact.
-This information will be used to direct you to the most appropriate member of our Penryn Team this may include a member of our Nursing Team, Practice Pharmacist or one of our GPs.
+- This system has been put into place by the surgery so we can get the right type of help for you as quickly as possible, this may include a member of our Nursing Team, Practice Pharmacist, Minor Illness Nurse, First Choice Physio (MSK) Emergency Care Practitioner, Clinical Pharmacist or one of our GPs.

 - All our reception team have received both face-face training by EPI and online training and use red flag protocols devised from national guidance.